zzmp/rust-oauth/README.md

 * *Every iterative advance should be followed by a generalization to crates, so that code remains consumable.*

+- [X] Wrap request handler (proto-middleware style)

+ - Hello, world!

 - [ ] Create a redirecting server

 - [ ] Integrate [PostgreSQL](https://github.com/sfackler/rust-postgres)

- - Begin by storing basic information on server use/client origin
+ - Begin by storing basic information on server use and/or client origin

 - [ ] Point redirection to oAuth and store tokens